Muslims-in-Tech-MIT/.github/profile/README.md

 ### 🕌 Values and Vision

 -   **Community First:** We believe in the strength of community and aim to support each other in our professional journeys.
--   **Diversity and Inclusion:** Our mission is to promote diversity in the tech industry, reflecting the wide array of talents and backgrounds in our community.
 -   **Empowerment through Technology:** We leverage technology for social good, from aiding humanitarian causes to building tools that enrich our Islamic practice.

 Thank you for being part of Muslims in Tech.
 Together, we can make a significant impact both within and beyond the tech community! 🌟